kahbenya/kahbenya-kmail_dockmanager/README.md

 KDE Dockmanager plugin  for Kontact.

-Adds a new message option to the kontact icon in the taskbar.
+Adds a *New Message* option to the Kontact icon in the taskbar.

 Tested with Icon-only Task Manager.
 Should work with any task manager that supports DockManager plugins.